Oaklight/ToolRegistry/docs/source/usage/function_calling.md

-# Function Calling
+# Function Calling of LLM

-Following our simple math example from the [Usage Guide](usage), this document explains how to use a tool registry with the OpenAI API.
+Following our simple math example from the [Basic Usage](basics), this document explains how to use a tool registry with the OpenAI API.
 Note that you can use the OpenAI client with any API provider that offers OpenAI-compatible APIs.
 In this guide, we'll use DeepSeek as an example.

 Recall that we obtained a JSON schema of two math functions using `registry.get_tools_json()`: